aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

 ```
 ::::

-3. Test if the use of unprivileged containers is enforced in the cluster
+3. Test the policy, if the use of unprivileged containers is enforced in the cluster

 First, check for the CRD constraint and constrainttemplate were created.